 Powerful, right?
 We know that effective praise sounds like common sense, but unfortunately it is not common practice.
 It’s a relatively simple concept that requires repetition, emphasis, and intentionality.
 So often you’re juggling a million things and the only comment you can manage is “good job” in order to finish making dinner, get to your meeting on time, or move on to address the team huddle.
 In that moment, pause.
 Choose your words carefully.
 Why?
 Because your words have the ability to impact a person’s self-esteem, motivation, ability to learn and achieve, and so much more.

-Abby Keenan is a certified mental performance consultant located in Atlanta, GA.
+Abby Keenan is a mental performance coach located in Atlanta, GA.
 She specializes in mentally preparing athletes to perform at their best when it matters most.
-To work with Abby on mindset coaching or effective praise, visit intrepidperformance.com/contact.
+To work with Abby on mindset coaching or effective praise, contact us to get started.